ruby0x1/scribe/README.md

 ---
 Note the library is WIP (see roadmap) but is usable already.

     usage :
       scribe <options>

     options list :
       version, generate, display, input, config

     options :

-	  --version
+      -version
           displays the version number

-	  --generate <optional output file>
+      -generate <optional output file>
           generate an output file, specified in config.output or specified as an optional output file argument.

-	  --display
+      -display
           if display is set and generate is set, output will be printed to stdout instead of saved to the file.

-	  --input haxedoc.xml
+      -input haxedoc.xml
-	      generate documentation from this file (config.input)
+          generate documentation from this file (config.input), if the file is a special value of "scribe.types.xml" in config or here, the project will attempt to make use of the lime_project config or argument in order to generate the "scribe.types.xml" file directly from the source lime project xml file.

-	  --config config.json
+      -config config.json
           when run without this flag, scribe will look for a scribe.json in the same folder.

 ---
 ###Roadmap